 |Background and Basis of Presentation||

 The accompanying consolidated financial statements include the accounts of JanOne Inc., a Nevada corporation, and its subsidiaries (collectively the “Company” or “JanOne”).
-The Company had two operating segments for fiscal year 2018 – Recycling and Technology, and the Company had three operating segments for fiscal year 2019 – Biotechnology, Recycling and Technology.
+On September 10, 2019, Appliance Recycling Centers of America, Inc. changed its name to JanOne Inc.

-Through our GeoTraq Inc. (“GeoTraq”) subsidiary, we are engaged in the development, design and, ultimately, we expect the sale of cellular transceiver modules, also known as Mobile IoT modules, and associated wireless services.
+GeoTraq Inc. (“GeoTraq”) is engaged in the development, design and, ultimately, we expect the sale, of cellular transceiver modules, also known as Mobile IoT modules, and associated wireless services.

-We acknowledge that we continue to face a challenging competitive environment as we continue to focus on our overall profitability, including managing expenses.
-We reported a net loss of $11,964 and $5,608 for the fiscal years ended December 28, 2019 and December 29, 2018, respectively.
-In addition, the Company has as of December 28, 2019 total current assets of $8,839 and total current liabilities $17,573 resulting in a net negative working capital of $8,734.
+The Company currently faces a challenging competitive environment and is focused on improving its overall profitability, which includes managing expenses.
+We reported a net loss of $8,498 and $11,964 for the fiscal years ended January 2, 2021 and December 28, 2019, respectively.
+In addition, the Company has as of January 2, 2021 total current assets of $6,941 and total current liabilities $20,597 resulting in a net negative working capital of $13,656.

-Based on the above, management has concluded that at December 28, 2019 the Company is not aware and did not identify any other conditions or events that would cause the Company to not be able to continue business as a going concern for the next twelve months.
+Based on the above, management has concluded that as of the filing date on this quarterly report, the Company is not aware and did not identify any other conditions or events that would cause the Company to not be able to continue business as a going concern for the next twelve months.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.